October 9, 2016

 An uncomfortable truth for product designers is that distribution may trump design.

 “You may have created an amazing technology that is a real labor of love and technical wizardry.
-But distributing it to the people you made it for will be your biggest challenge,” Jue says.
-(For more on distribution, please see Jue’s guide, Seven Expert Tips for Inventors.)
+But distributing it to the people you made it for will be your biggest challenge,” Ms. Jue says.
+(For more on distribution, please see Ms. Jue’s guide, Seven Expert Tips to Help Your Invention Succeed Where Others Fail: Distribution.)

 Not to worry.
 The basics of distribution and scaling up for big sales are detailed in the fourth and final module of E4C’s online course, Introduction to Engineering for Global Development.
 Upon completion, novice practitioners will have insight into how to oversee processes from production to distribution.
 They will learn best practices to ensure responsible scale up.
 And, importantly, they will learn how the concept of “ownership” leads to sustainable, long-lasting solutions.